comit-network/comit.network/blog/2020-11-23-project-droplet-closing-notes.md

 A list of all currently available assets on Elements can be found here [[7]](https://blockstream.info/liquid/assets).
 In our opinion the most interesting assets on Liquid are L-BTC - a token pegged 1-to-1 to the Bitcoin mainchain - and L-USDT - a USD stable coin issued by Tether.

 When transferring any asset the sender has to specify the `asset` ID she wishes to transfer.
+For a non-confidential UTXO showing the `asset` see a few lines below.

 Note: Transaction fees on Liquid are always paid in L-BTC.
 However, one can use a third party such as Liquid Taxi [[5]](https://liquid.taxi/) who will pay for your transaction fees in L-BTC.
 In return you pay the service provider in a different asset.

-A non-confidential UTXO can look like this:
+A non-confidential UTXO stating `value` and `asset` in plain looks like this:

 ```json
 {